OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Fancy a stay on an old dockland crane or in a refurbished tram depot?
 No problem.
 Amsterdam is packed with inventive boutiques, each offering a taste of the city’s quirky flavour.
 Amsterdam is a popular travel destination, so in all cases, booking well in advance is strongly advised.

-The Dylan’s website may stretch the point when it claims that the hotel is “Amsterdam’s best-kept secret”, as discerning visitors to the city have been congregating here for years.
-That said, there’s no disputing that this is one of Amsterdam’s most luxurious boutique hotels, its 41 immaculate guest rooms lodged within a graceful 17th-century building complete with courtyard and terrace.
-There is lavish attention to detail here that pleases all the senses, plus a superb Michelin-star restaurant, Vinkeles, in what was once the bakery.
+The Dylan may well be Amsterdam’s best-kept secret, as discerning visitors have been congregating here for years.
+That said, there’s no disputing that this is one of Amsterdam’s most luxurious boutique hotels, its 41 immaculate guest rooms lodged within a graceful 17th-century building, complete with courtyard and terrace.
+There is lavish attention to detail here, plus a superb Michelin-starred restaurant, Vinkeles, in what was once the bakery.

 The four Amsterdam boutique hotels under the Conscious banner must surely be a signpost to the future, and their eco-conscious, sustainable credentials are a welcome development.
-Of the four, the Conscious Hotel Museum Square, near the Rijksmuseum, is perhaps the best located and claims to be 100 percent sustainable: the desks are made out of recycled yoghurt pots, there are ergonomic beds, the breakfasts are organic and there’s a living plant wall by the reception.
+Of the four, the Conscious Hotel Museum Square, near the Rijksmuseum, is perhaps the best located and claims to be 100 percent sustainable.
+The desks are made out of recycled yoghurt pots, there are ergonomic beds, the breakfasts are organic and there’s a living plant wall by the reception.
 An enjoyable place to stay – and one to ease your environmental conscience.